-Jason Harris looks at the four best .22 rimfire bolt-action rifles on the market
+Jason Harris reviews the four best .22lr rimfire bolt-action rifles on the market

 The humble .22 rimfire rifle is fairly ubiquitous these days.
 Most gun cabinets will have at least one rimfire for pest and vermin control, but the choice can be bewildering between makers, let alone the choice within the manufacturer’s range.

 So what rimfire rifle should you choose?

 Heavy varmint barrel?
 Synthetic or wood stock?
 Perhaps a better trigger or the ability to change barrels and therefore calibres?

 The truth is you cannot go wrong with a .22 rimfire rifle, either new or second-hand.

 They are pretty hard-wearing, but I have chosen four typical rimfires for this comparison test that cover a range of desirable features and prices.